searleser97/cpbooster/README.md

 ## Future updates

--   Add support for Java and Python
+-   Add support for Java
 -   Add full support for more terminals
 -   Add support for custom test case
 -   Add configuration assistant
+-   Add creation of source file on the fly with template loaded

 ## License